Rome’s Long War on the Bible and God’s People

-It’s long been my belief that the church of Rome reluctantly gives the Bible mere lip service, and if the truth were known, are more than capable to function and exist without the word of God.
+It’s long been my belief that the church of Rome reluctantly gives the Bible mere lip service, and if the truth were known, are more than capable of functioning and exist without the word of God.

 “The Church, then, affirms that all Scripture is the word of God, but at the same time it maintains that there is an unwritten word of God OVER and ABOVE Scripture” (1, p.
 78).